Evaan2001/NewOCRApp/README.md

 </p>
 <h3 align="center">
-We'll create a web-app where users can upload a photo of a passport and extract the essential details!
+Here's a web-app where users can upload a photo of a passport and extract the essential details!
 </h3>

 <div align="center">